 - Built in effects loop

 - Although the four filter modes are pretty great, some models offer more than this.

 - Although not expensive by any measure, it doesn’t provide the best value for money

 Electro-Harmonix Riddle: Q-Balls

-Is it just me or do these pedals all seem to have silly names?
-Regardless, this is an upgrade from the Q-Tron, so take everything you liked about that pedal, and prepare for a little more.
-The best thing is that this pedal is only fractionally more expensive, but provides much better value.
-It features multiple modes, attack, decay, blend and sensitivity knobs, but it also has two controls which weren’t seen on the Q-Tron.
-There are stop and start knobs here which allow you to set the starting and ending points of the sweep.
-This gives you an excellent amount of controllability and makes the pedal amazingly versatile.
+This one is an upgrade from the Q-Tron, so take everything you liked about that pedal, and prepare for a little more.
+It’s only fractionally more expensive but provides much better value.
+It features multiple modes, attack, decay, blend and sensitivity knobs, but also has two controls which weren’t seen on the Q-Tron (the stop and start knobs which allow you to set the starting and ending points of the sweep giving you an excellent amount of controllability).
 It’s also in sturdy, chrome casing: made for taking on the road.

 - All the circuitry is analog, which helps to keep the 70’s sound alive (who said disco is dead?) and doesn’t interfere with your signal if this is part of a chain

 - There’s an input for an expression pedal giving you more intimate control of the filter’s sweep direction and depth